spacemig/aerocore/README.md

-# aerocore
+# Aerocore Doc
-mostly documentation and notes regarding the Aerocore platform from Gumstix (https://store.gumstix.com/aerocore-2-for-duovero.html)
+this document is to help anyone getting started with the Aerocore 1 (which has been discontinued) or [Aerocore 1](https://store.gumstix.com/aerocore-2-for-duovero.html).
+Feel free to contribute.